-The resulting values for humidity correction will be assumed to be equally applicable to the agents FK-5-1-12, HFC-125 and HFC-23 until further data or analysis indicates otherwise.
+The resulting values for humidity correction will be assumed to be equally applicable to the agents FK-5-1-12, HFC-125 and HFC-23 until further data or analyses indicate otherwise.

 The correlations of LVR to maximum negative pressure and maximum positive pressure were based on test work performed in a test chamber at a relative humidity (RH) of approximately 38 %.
-If the RH in a protected enclosure differs from 38 % then a correction to the estimated maximum negative and positive pressures may be required.
-See 7.8 and 7.9 for further information on the effect of humidity.
+If the RH in a protected enclosure differs from 38 % then a correction to the estimated maximum negative and positive pressures can be required.
+See $\overline{7.8}$ and $\overline{7.9}$ for further information on the effect of humidity.
 The temperature of the test enclosure was 21°C (nominal) for all tests that form the basis of the estimating methods given in this document.

-In conducting the research program, described above, a large number of different venting arrangements were created in the test enclosure.
+In conducting the research programme described above, a large number of different venting arrangements were created in the test enclosure.
 The equivalent leakage area (ELA) for each test was determined by a "door fan test" and data analysis.
 The average enclosure pressure in effect during the many door fan tests varied from test to test.
 All values of ELA were normalized to an equivalent enclosure differential pressure of 125 Pa.
-The resulting enclosure correlations of peak pressure vs. LVR, and any resulting estimate of enclosure pressure-relief vent area, reflect a pressure-relief vent area calculated at an effective enclosure pressure of 125 Pa for a vent with discharge coefficient of 0,61.
+The resulting enclosure correlations of peak pressure vs. LVR, and any resulting estimate of enclosure pressure-relief vent area, reflect a pressure-relief vent area calculated at an effective enclosure pressure of 125 Pa for a vent with a discharge coefficient of 0,61.

-The effectiveness of a gaseous total flooding firefighting system depends, in part, on retention of the airextinguishant mixture within the protected volume for a period of time.
-Retention of the extinguishantair mixture requires that gas exchange ("leakage") between the enclosure and the ambient environment be restricted.
-In order to limit the rate of gas exchange the enclosure boundary should have a high degree of integrity.
-To put it another way, the sum total of the areas of the various penetrations in an enclosure's bounding surfaces should be low, at least during the gas-retention period (hold time) after the end of extinguishant discharge.
+The effectiveness of a gaseous total flooding firefighting system depends, in part, on retention of the air-extinguishant mixture within the protected volume for a period of time.
+Retention of the extinguishant-air mixture requires that gas exchange ("leakage") between the enclosure and the ambient environment be restricted.
+To limit the rate of gas exchange, the enclosure boundary should have a high degree of integrity.
+To put it another way, the total of the areas of the various penetrations in an enclosure's bounding surfaces should be low, at least during the gas-retention period (hold time) after the end of the extinguishant discharge.

-Addition of a gaseous firefighting extinguishant to an enclosure having limited pressure-relief vent area will naturally result in a change of pressure therein.
-If the enclosure is sealed too tightly during the extinguishant discharge, i.e., too little pressure-relief vent area, the pressure change could exceed the structural strength of one or more of its bounding surfaces - windows, doors, walls, ceiling.
-Conversely, if the enclosure has too much pressure-relief vent area then gas exchange with the ambient atmosphere will occur rapidly, leading to short retention time of the extinguishant within the protected volume.
+The addition of a gaseous firefighting extinguishant to an enclosure having a limited pressure-relief vent area will naturally result in a change of pressure therein.
+If the enclosure is sealed too tightly during the extinguishant discharge, i.e. too little pressure-relief vent area, the pressure change could exceed the structural strength of one or more of its bounding surfaces - windows, doors, walls, ceiling.
+Conversely, if the enclosure has too much pressure-relief vent area then gas exchange with the ambient atmosphere will occur rapidly, leading to a short retention time of the extinguishant within the protected volume.

-ISO/TS 21805:2018(E)
+ISO 21805:2023(E)